 This is the fun part!
 Decide how you can go about achieving your goal and add the list to your worksheet.
 Once your worksheet is filled out, you want to transfer these steps to your calendar.

-I can’t recommend this book enough and this worksheet gave me an outline to help put the strategy in practice!
-I hope this overall strategy using Evernote proves helpful so you never have to buy another expensive planner again!
+I can’t recommend this book enough and the Free 12-Week Plan Template gives you an outline to help put the strategy in practice!
+I hope this overall plan using Evernote proves helpful so you never have to buy another expensive planner again!

 Feel free to ask me questions in the comment section!

-If you want to save this pin for later, pin it here:
+If you want to save this for later, pin it here: